Dr Gareth S Jones

 Gareth's main research activity is in the detection of past climate change and the attribution of possible causes.

-Gareth is a senior scientist and part of a team working on understanding the causes of climate change.
+Gareth is a senior scientist and part of a team working on Attribution of observed changes to causes.
 His main research involves using sophisticated statistical tools to compare observed datasets with the output from climate model simulations.
 This type of analysis can be used to try to tell whether a change in the climate has occurred and to distinguish what the different contributions to the change can be.

 There are a number of different research areas that Gareth is currently involved with.
 As part of the delivery of data from climate simulations for the IPCC 5th assessment report, Gareth is contributing to the running and monitoring of historic climate model simulations for the purposes of detection and attribution studies.
 Gareth is also researching how various types of uncertainty influence detection and attribution studies, such as uncertainties in observations, models and influencing factors.